Skip to main content

 It goes quiet.
 The pituitary, receiving no signal from the hypothalamus, also falls silent.
 Consequently, the gonads, with no instructions from the pituitary, cease their own production.
 The orchestra stops playing its own music because it’s being flooded with sound from an external speaker.

 This state of suppression is the biological reality behind many of the symptoms that lead individuals to seek answers.
-The goal of a is to gently and intelligently coax the body’s own orchestra to begin playing again, to restore its natural rhythm and internal music production.
+The goal of a recovery protocol is to gently and intelligently coax the body’s own orchestra to begin playing again, to restore its natural rhythm and internal music production.

 The HPG axis is the body’s master regulator, a delicate conversation between the brain and gonads that dictates our hormonal symphony.